 Ten years ago today XML was born.
-That's when it was first published as a Recommendation.
+That's when it was first published as a RecommendationIn fact, that process document post-dates the XML Recommendation, but I can't find the one that was in effect in 1998.
+Not that I'd expect to find anything substantially different in it..
 XML goes back a little further than that, it gestated, to stick to the metaphor, for almost two years at the W3C: Dan Connolly announced the creation of the SGML Working Group mailing list on 28 Aug 1996.

 It predates even that, of course, in the vision of Yuri Rubinsky, Jon Bosak, and many others who imagined bringing the full richness of generalized markup vocabularies to the then nascent World Wide Web.